 I take a multi-leveled approach to my research.
 This includes collaborations and projects in theoretical linguistics (phonetics/phonology), otolaryngology (cochlear implantation), speech pathology (specific language impairment), computational modeling (neural network, statistical, and analytic approaches), cognitive neuroscience (ERPS and intercranial recording), and of course the basic behavioral work that is the foundation of psychology.

-AffiliationsI teach in the Psychology Department at the University of Iowa and am also appointed in the Department of Communication Sciences and Disorders.
+AffiliationsI teach in the Psychology Department at the University of Iowa and am also appointed in the Department of Communication Sciences and Disorders, the Department of Linguistics, and the Interdisciplinary Neuroscience Program.
 Within the psychology department, I am member of both the Developmental Science and

 About this siteI maintain an active research program through my lab, the Mechanisms of Audio-Visual Categorization Lab (MACLab).
 You can find out more about the type of research I do there, as well as meet my students and collaborators.
 I hope that while you're there, you'll also learn about speech, language, cognition and development.